braden-foxcroft/Stats_interpreter_Hackathon_ver/readme.md

 #### 'bychance' vs 'where'

 In the language, there are two keywords, `bychance` and `where`.
 The keyword `where` is used for certainty: when a given criteria is guaranteed to be met.
-Meanwhile, `bychance` is used for conditional probability.
+Meanwhile, `bychance` is used for *conditional probability*.
 (When we know an event _did_ happen, but that it wasn't _guaranteed_ to happen)

 #### How do I run it?